-Read full review: REI Co-op Igneo 25
+Read review: REI Co-op Igneo 25

-Best Buy for Budget Backpackers
+Best Buy on a Tight Budget

 Kelty Cosmic Down 20

-The affordable, yet reasonably lightweight and compressible Kelty Cosmic Down 20 takes our Best Buy Award.
+The affordable, yet reasonably light and compressible Kelty Cosmic Down 20, also won our Best Buy award for those on a tight budget.
 While hardly an overall top performer, this is the best down bag we've ever seen for $150.
-This bag is far more durable and compressible than its similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.
+This bag is far more durable and compressible than it's similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.

-Read full review: Kelty Cosmic Down 20
+Read review: Kelty Cosmic Down 20

 Top Pick for Wet Conditions